igncatmaid/nameday-username-claimer/README.md

 This script automates the process of checking the availability of a Minecraft username and claiming it when usernames are freed (on the day when unmigrated accounts are deleted).

+⚠️ THIS ISNT REGULAR USERNAME CLAIMER, ITS ONLY FOR DAY WHEN UNMIGRATED ACCOUNT GET DELETED ⚠️

 ## Features

 - Check if a Minecraft username is available.